Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Abstract

 \section{Abstract}

-LLMs now form the backbone of AI agents for a diverse array of applications, including tool use, command-line agents, and web or computer use agents.
-These agentic LLM inference tasks are fundamentally different from chatbot-focused inference --- they often have much larger context lengths to capture complex, prolonged inputs, such as entire webpage DOMs or complicated tool call trajectories.
-This, in turn, generates significant off-chip memory traffic for the underlying hardware at the inference stage and causes the workload to be constrained by two memory walls, namely the \textit{bandwidth} and \textit{capacity} memory walls, preventing the on-chip compute units from achieving high utilization.
+LLMs now form the backbone of AI agents for a diverse array of applications, including tool use, command-line interfaces, and web or computer interaction.
+These agentic LLM inference tasks are fundamentally different from chatbot-focused inference --- they often have much larger context lengths to capture complex, prolonged inputs, such as an entire webpage DOM or complicated tool call trajectories.
+This, in turn, generates significant off-chip memory traffic for hardware at the inference stage and causes the workload to be constrained by the two memory walls, namely the \textit{bandwidth} and \textit{capacity} walls, preventing the compute units from achieving high utilization.

-In this paper, we introduce PLENA, a hardware-software co-designed system that applies three core optimization pathways to tackle these challenges.
-PLENA includes an efficient hardware implementation of compute and memory units supporting an asymmetric quantization scheme.
-PLENA also features a novel flattened systolic array architecture that has native support for FlashAttention to tackle these memory walls in the scenario of inference serving for long-context LLMs.
-Additionally, PLENA is developed with a complete stack, including a custom ISA, a compiler, a cycle-emulated simulator, and an automated design space exploration flow.
-The simulated results show that PLENA achieves up to 8.5$\times$ higher utilization than existing accelerators, and delivers 2.24$\times$ higher throughput than the A100 GPU and 3.85$\times$ higher throughput than the TPU v6e, under the same multiplier count and memory settings.
-The full PLENA system will also be open-sourced.
+In this paper, we introduce PLENA, a hardware–software co-designed system that applies three core optimization pathways.
+PLENA features a novel flattened systolic-array architecture (\textit{Pathway 1}) and efficient compute and memory units that support an asymmetric quantization scheme (\textit{Pathway 2}).
+It also provides native support for FlashAttention (\textit{Pathway 3}).
+In addition, PLENA is developed with a complete software–hardware stack, including a custom ISA, a compiler, a transaction-level simulator, and an automated design-space exploration flow.
+Experimental results show that PLENA delivers up to 2.23$\times$ and 4.70$\times$ higher throughput than the A100 GPU and TPU v6e, respectively, under identical multiplier counts and memory configurations during LLaMA agentic inference.
+PLENA also achieves up to 4.04$\times$ higher energy efficiency than A100 GPU.
+The full PLENA system—including its simulator, compiler, ISA, and RTL implementation—will be open-sourced to the research community.